Loft conversion FAQ

 How do I know if my loft can be converted?

-As long as you have a minimum of 2.2m (approximately 7ft) from the existing ceiling joist to the underside of the ridge (apex) then you should be to convert this space.
+You must have a minimum height of 2.2m (approximately 7ft) from the existing ceiling joist to the underside of the ridge (the apex of the roof) then you should be to convert your loft into a useable space.

-It’s unlikely.
-Regulations came into play on 1st October 2008 that ensured that most loft conversions no longer require planning permission.
+The right answer is that it’s unlikely.
+This is because new regulations came into play in 2008 that stated that most loft conversions didn't require planning permission any more (as they had previously).
 They are now considered to be permitted development, subject to the following:

 - A maximum volume allowance of 40 cubic metres of additional roof space if you’re converting a loft or attic in a terraced house